Persiss Sorong

 Persatuan Sepakbola Indonesia Seluruh Sorong (simply known as a Persiss) is an Indonesian football club based in Sorong Regency, Southwest Papua.
 This club competed in the Liga 4.

-Persiss are rivals of the club Persikos Sorong City.
+Persiss are rivals of the club Persikos Sorong and since 2003 have competed with Persisos South Sorong with the title of the Greater Sorong derby.

-Persiss is the first club defended by Solossa brothers (Boaz Solossa, Ortizan Solossa and Nehemia Solossa).
+Persiss is the first club defended by Solossa brothers, namely Boaz Solossa, Ortizan Solossa, and Nehemia Solossa.